Lambda76

 The First Annual Southeastern Gay Conference was held on Friday – Sunday, 30-31 March, 1 April 1976 at the Student Union building of UNC-CH.
 There were 11 individuals from Florida including myself.
 At the advice of the conference facilities they suggested that all represented states should hold a state caucus on Sunday morning.
 The intention was for each state to go back to their respective states and plan a similar conference.
 I can not speak for the other states, but the eleven of us from Florida did just that.
 In April the first planning meeting for the first Florida Gay Conference meet in Tampa at the Tampa University and started the preliminary plans for a conference.
 A group of students from the Orlando Junior College, now known as a community college, offered to host the event on their campus.
 On Memorial Day weekend in 1976 the first Gay Conference was held in Florida at the Orlando Junior College.
 It was a one day event with key speakers, workshops and a dance in the evening.
 The Lambda 76 logo and the gay event conference made the local evening news.
 Far did we know that this was only the start for gay awareness in Florida.
 Word on what transpired started to get around and other students were considering putting on such events.

 The next event for me and Lambda 76 was the hosting of the first gay pride weekend in the Miami and Ft.
 Lauderdale area in June of 1976.
-I sponsored a couple of workshops at the office facilites of Bob Kuntz in downtown Coconut Grove, a section of Miami, a beach cleanup of the gay beach area on Key Biscayne, a drag show in the Ft.
+I sponsored a couple of workshops at the office facilities of Bob Kuntz in downtown Coconut Grove, a section of Miami, a beach cleanup of the gay beach area on Key Biscayne, a drag show in the Ft.
 Lauderdale area and a dance to end the weekend.
 The gay bars owners were very supportive by donating cases of beer for the beach cleanup, hosting the show and dance.

 On a July weekend in 1976 Jack Campbell, owner the gay men club & bath in Miami, hosted a meeting at his house with the intent to form a gay coalition that will become a gay voting action group.
 Then we called it a gay voting block.
 The Dade County Coalition for the Rights of Gays was founded on this Saturday day in July.
 On this day it was agreed by the 15 founding members from 12 various groups that a political action statement would be drafted by the appointed spoke person, Bob Baskar, stating our concerns to the elected officials in Dade County and the State of Florida as to their position on Equality of Rights for Gays in the state.
 Baskar drafted the letter with a position form, I typed it up and mailed 200 copies to up coming candidates.
-The political candidates in Dade County Florida were mailed an additional letter stating that there will be a physical screening of the candidates at the
+The political candidates in Dade County Florida were mailed an additional letter stating that there will be a physical screening of the candidates at the YWCA

-YWCA in downtown Miami.
+in downtown Miami.

 More to come